Iolite Properties, Facts and Photos

 In 1996 an iolite deposit was found in Wyoming in the USA.
 Further discoveries were made in 2004 and 2005.

-Iolite helps release conflict and tension within a relationship.
-It does this by giving you the strength to take responsibility for yourself in order to become more independent.
+Iolite is believed to clear unwanted thoughts and open intuition.
+It helps release conflict and tension within a relationship by giving you the strength to take responsibility for yourself in order to become more independent.